Cold Weather Mountain Bike Shoes

 • Four Velcro straps

-Fit and Feel – Sidi Diablo GTX Mountain Bike Shoes
+Fit and Feel – Sidi Nix

-On the Bike – Sidi Diablo GTX Mountain Bike Shoes
+On the Bike – Sidi Nix

 The stiff sole does a good job of transferring power from your legs to the pedals.
 I notice very little flex with each pedal stroke.
-The overall stiffness of the Diablo keeps your feet exactly where you want them.
+The overall stiffness of the Nix keeps your feet exactly where you want them.

-Durability and Long Term – Sidi Diablo GTX Mountain Bike Shoes
+Durability and Long Term – Sidi Nix

-Overall Thoughts – Sidi Diablo GTX Mountain Bike Shoes
+Overall Thoughts – Sidi Nix

 I’m glad to have these for the winter months.
 They provide extra protection on muddy, wet roads.
 With thick socks they will keep your feet warm until about 10 degrees.
 At 10 degrees and lower they do not offer the warmth you’d expect from a winter shoe.
 These shoes will work best for: